ChaosMarc/PlugY/PlugYInstaller/PlugY_The_Survival_Kit_-_Readme.txt

 - DllToLoad2=			{(empty): Same as DlltoLoad}

 Activate some new commands in PlugY.
 In parenthesis is the condition to be able to use the command.
-/save : Save game without exit (LoD 1.11 minimum).
+/save: Save game without exit (LoD 1.11 minimum).
-/page 1 : Show normal stats page (stats page must be opened, space not mandatory).
+/page 1: Show normal stats page (stats page must be opened, space not mandatory).
-/page 2 : Show extra stats page (stats page must be opened, space not mandatory).
+/page 2: Show extra stats page (stats page must be opened, space not mandatory).
-/page 3 : Show resistance stats page (stats page must be opened, space not mandatory).
+/page 3: Show resistance stats page (stats page must be opened, space not mandatory).
-/page 4 : (beta) Show available runewords (stats page must be opened, space not mandatory).
+/page 4: (beta) Show available runewords (stats page must be opened, space not mandatory).
-/lockmouse : Lock mouse cursor in the window.
+/lockmouse: Lock mouse cursor in the window.
-/lock : Same as /lockmouse.
+/lock: Same as /lockmouse.
-/unlockmouse : Unlock mouse cursor in the window.
+/unlockmouse: Unlock mouse cursor in the window.
-/unlock : Same as /unlockmouse.
+/unlock: Same as /unlockmouse.
-/renamechar newname : Rename your character and save it.
+/renamechar newname: Rename your character and save it.
 (You must exit the game to update the stats page.)
-/renamepage name : Rename current page stash (MultiStash activated).
+/renamepage name: Rename current page stash (MultiStash activated).
-/setindex : Set current stash page as index (prev/next index button go to an index if exists) (MultiStash activated).
+/setindex: Set current stash page as index (prev/next index button go to an index if exists) (MultiStash activated).
-/setmainindex : Set current stash page as main index (shift + prev/next index button go to an main index if exists) (MultiStash activated).
+/setmainindex: Set current stash page as main index (shift + prev/next index button go to an main index if exists) (MultiStash activated).
-/resetindex : Remove index flag on the current stash page (MultiStash activated).
+/resetindex: Remove index flag on the current stash page (MultiStash activated).
-/insertpage : Insert a new page after the current page (MultiStash activated).
+/insertpage: Insert a new page after the current page (MultiStash activated).
-/deletepage : Delete current page if empty (MultiStash activated).
+/deletepage: Delete current page if empty (MultiStash activated).
-/swap page : Swap the content of current stash page with the content of another page (space not mandatory) (MultiStash activated).
+/swap page: Swap the content of current stash page with the content of another page (space not mandatory) (MultiStash activated).
-/toggle page : Swap the content of current stash page with the content of another page in opposing stash shared/personal (space not mandatory) (MultiStash activated).
+/toggle page: Swap the content of current stash page with the content of another page in opposing stash shared/personal (space not mandatory) (MultiStash activated).
-/dlm : Toggle always display mana and life mode.
-(Since 1.13c, you can click on the bottom of each orbs) /dml : Same as /dlm.
+/dlm: Toggle always display mana and life mode.
+(Since 1.13c, you can click on the bottom of each orbs) /dml: Same as /dlm.
-/dl : Toggle always display life mode.
-(Since 1.13c, you can click on the bottom of the orb) /dm : Toggle always display mana mode.
-(Since 1.13c, you can click on the bottom of the orb) /listcube : (beta) Create a "cube.txt" file in current directory containing all cube's receipts (LoD 1.10 minimum).
+/dl: Toggle always display life mode.
+(Since 1.13c, you can click on the bottom of the orb) /dm: Toggle always display mana mode.
+(Since 1.13c, you can click on the bottom of the orb) /listcube: (beta) Create a "cube.txt" file in current directory containing all cube's receipts (LoD 1.10 minimum).
 - ActiveCommands=0 		{0:Disabled; 1:Enabled}

 Quit D2, if PlugY failed to installed all features.